 Dezan Shira & Associates has offices in Vietnam, Indonesia, Singapore, United States, Germany, Italy, India, and Russia, in addition to our trade research facilities along the Belt & Road Initiative.
 We also have partner firms assisting foreign investors in The Philippines, Malaysia, Thailand, Bangladesh.

-Previous Article « China 2022 FDI Roundup: Strong Growth as China Looks to Strengthen Policies
+Previous Article « China 2022 FDI Roundup: Stronger Policies Aim to Maintain Growth Momentum

 Dezan Shira & Associates´ brochure offers a comprehensive overview of the services provided by the firm.
 With...